The Foundry · Case Study

 Most free website audit tools (HubSpot Website Grader, Neil Patel’s SEO Analyzer, Woorank, Seobility) run a rule-based checklist over on-page SEO, Core Web Vitals, mobile-friendliness, and a handful of technical signals.
 The output is a number out of 100 and a list of things to fix.
 That’s useful if you want to improve your title tags, but it has nothing to say about your actual business.

-The BespokeWorks analyzer is different in five meaningful ways:
+The BespokeWorks analyser is different in nine meaningful ways:

-Pages analysed Homepage only (usually 1) Up to 20 pages, classified by funnel stage
+Pages analysed Homepage only (usually 1) Up to 20 pages, grouped by purpose (homepage, product, contact, etc.)

-External research Not included SERP intelligence + public review sentiment
+External research Not included Google search rankings + what customers say in public reviews

-Technology stack detection Partial (server headers only) 60+ platforms, CMS, analytics, CRM, payments
+Tools you’re using Partial (server headers only) 60+ tools spotted: website builders, analytics, CRMs, payments

-Industry context Generic advice Industry-specific playbooks (e-commerce, SaaS, healthcare, services…)
+Industry context Generic advice Industry-specific playbooks (e-commerce, software, healthcare, services…)

-Personalisation inputs 0 to 2 fields 12 context fields (size, goal, challenges, tools…)
+Personalisation inputs 0 to 2 fields 12 context questions (size, goal, challenges, tools…)

-Output Score + fix list 3-phase AI automation roadmap with ROI framing
+Output Score + fix list 3-phase AI automation plan with cost and payoff per step

 Signup wall Usually required to see report No wall.
 Free, instant, no account